d2l-ai/d2l-en/chapter_introduction/intro.md

 principles?
 Think about it... the problem is hard.
 Every second, the microphone will collect roughly 44,000 samples.
 What rule could map reliably from a snippet of raw audio to confident predictions ``{yes, no}`` on whether the snippet contains the wake word?
-If you're stuck, don't worry.
+If you are stuck, don't worry.
 We don't know how to write such a program from scratch either.
 That's why we use ML.

 ![Identify an awake word.](../img/wake-word.svg)